In one of the last tests of my camera, I would like to share with you the night photography possibilities in this tool.

 Now look in the photos below for the elements, which are very important during night photography.
 When you are doing photos with long-time exposure and with high ISO then every light is clearly visible.
 You can witness the white sky effect also!

 I would like to show you also live examples with D5300 ISO sensitivity.
 Once, when I was walking in the city I could prepare a good photo sequence with various ISO in conjunction with various exposure times also.
 See the first effect below (Pic.15,16), where those parameters weren’t kept at the same level.
 Eventually, every next picture was a little bit darker.

 In the second picture (Pic.17) sequence the parameters were kept more or less at the same level, similarly to in Pic.
 4 stencils.
 In effect, you may guess, that every picture looks the same.
 They differ from each other by noise.

 See the last ISO sensitivity and time exposure examples below (Pic.18,19).

 Remember, that in the automatic programmes or effects you can’t set ISO and exposure time manually.

 3. Image retouch

 When you are planning to take photos in quite dark conditions or you want to receive a natural balance between the main subjects and the background after the fast shutter but you feel, that your photo is too dark.
 Use RAW format to save your photo.
-After this you will be able to refine your photo manually much easier as you want.
+After this, you will be able to refine your photo manually much easier as you want.
 Set D-lightning on the High option.
 When it won’t help change the exposure compensation in your photo.
-Exposure compensation is used to alter exposure from the value suggested by the camera (Pic.20, 21).
+Exposure compensation is used to alter the exposure from the value suggested by the camera (Pic.20, 21).

 4. HDR Support